 By the end of the week, you will be better positioned to:

-- Diagnose your organization’s challenges using the Queen’s IRC blueprint
+- Diagnose organizational challenges using the Queen’s IRC Blueprint

-- Use the principles of OD practice: systems thinking, action learning, partnering with the client, and stakeholder engagement to foster generative thinking, collaboration and the iterative development of robust options
+- Put in practice OD principles: systems thinking, action learning, client partnering, and stakeholder engagement to foster holistic and creative thinking, widespread collaboration, and the iterative development of robust options for moving forward

-- Apply the theories and practices to one of your organizational challenges and create a plan for moving forward
+- Apply OD theories and practices to one of your organizational challenges, and create a plan for moving forward

 - People management systems aligned to the organization's north star